Raytheon posts higher-than-expected profit, boosts forecast

 “We exceeded our guidance on sales, earnings and cash flow, and we’ve taken the year up accordingly with respect to our overall financial guidance,” Wajsgras said in a telephone interview.
 “On a year-to-date basis, we’re seeing a lot of strength versus last year.”

-Chief Executive Officer William Swanson told analysts on a conference call that Raytheon was planning a continuation of mandatory, across-the-board budget cuts required under sequestration next year, but added the company still expected to generate strong profits and cash flow.
+Chief Executive Officer William Swanson told a conference call that Raytheon was planning for a continuation of mandatory, across-the-board budget cuts required under sequestration next year, but still expected to generate strong profits and cash flow.

 “I would tell you that ‘14 feels a lot like ‘13,” Swanson said.
 “Revenue should be down just slightly, driven by domestic.
 I think the margins should continue to be strong, and the company is expected to have strong cash generation.”